backlineint/gdwc/README.md

 ```html
 <gdwc-menu branding="Menu Heading" baseUrl="https://decoupled-menus.jsonapi.dev" menuId="main"></gdwc-menu>
 ```

+Note: using the baseUrl and menuId attributes with the gdwc-custom element requires a Drupal site with the [Decoupled Menus](https://www.drupal.org/project/decoupled_menus) module enabled.

 ## Guiding Principles
 * It should be easy to use these web components in decoupled Drupal projects with JSON:API data provided by Drupal Core.